 I - Simply and gracefully moving forward.
 (9th and 3rd partials)

 This movement is a slow progression of widely-spaced chords with gracefully rising and falling note patterns woven in and around them.
-The chords often appear in groups of two, with the second almost sounding like an echo of the first.
+The chords often appear in groups of two, with the second being quieter, like an echo of the first.
 That creates a sense of harmonic space within which the delicate lines move in and out of agreement with the chords.

 II - With a steady, even flow (or groove).
 (7th and 5th partials)

-The harmonic partials used in this movement are part of what give dominant 7th chords their characteristic sound and function.
-Because 7th chords are an important part of jazz harmony, I let also let certain jazz influences enter into this piece.
-It isn’t jazz, but some listeners may notice the outlines of gliding 7th chords as well as swinging meters and syncopation that remind them of jazz.
+The harmonic partials of this movement are help give dominant 7th chords their characteristic sound and function.
+Because 7th chords are an important part of jazz harmony, I let certain jazz influences enter into this piece.
+Therefore, some listeners may notice the outlines of gliding 7th chords, swinging meters and syncopations reminiscent of jazz.

 III - Gentle, flexible, but rhythmically accurate.
 (11th Partial)